jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ![*Suggested Folder Hierarchy*](images/Chapter-13/vagrant/directory.png "Suggested Directory Structure")

 **Note**--for good measure I added a directory called data which will be used for mounting shared drives--I will explain in a bit.
 Once you have created these folders, cd into one.
 For instance take the trusty64 and xenial64.
-You would cd into trusty64 directory and type: vagrant init ubuntu/trusty64.
+You would cd into trusty64 directory and type: `vagrant init ubuntu/trusty64`.
 This will create a file called Vagrantfile that points and works with the trusty64 vagrant box.
 The idea behind the Vagrantfile  is that it has a shorthand syntax that is universally translated by Vagrant into specific virtualization platforms.
 The Vagrantfile  handles all the properties that could be set (such as RAM, CPU, shared drives, port forwarding, networking, and so forth).
-Make sure you issue the vagrant init command from inside of the proper folder you just created.
+Make sure you issue the `vagrant init` command from inside of the proper folder you just created.

-Here is a sample Vagrantfile, which is available in the book source code [files > Chapter-13 > vagrant-init-files](https://github.com/jhajek/Linux-text-book-part-1/tree/master/files/Chapter-13/vagrant-init-files "Vagrantfile"), from my system that was built when I issued the command: ```vagrant init ubuntu/xenial64```:
+Here is a sample Vagrantfile, which is available in the book source code [files > Chapter-13 > vagrant-init-files](https://github.com/jhajek/Linux-text-book-part-1/tree/master/files/Chapter-13/vagrant-init-files "Vagrantfile"):

 ```ruby